 The deadline for completed applications is May 1st.
 We first need to receive a student's application, followed by an essay and two recommendations.
 We must receive all materials by May 1st in order for a student to be considered for the program.

 How will I know if my application is complete and all my materials have been received.

 Once you apply, you will receive a link that you can use to track the status of your application at any time.
+Please save this link so that you can check the status of your application at any time.
 You will also be notified when each of your recommenders submit their recommendations for you.

 What will I learn?

 We will learn computer literacy through the use of programs such as App Inventor and Scratch, or learning the basics of computer programming through web design in HTML, as well as how to program in Python programming language.
 Students will be introduced to the more theoretical aspects of computer science. and will cover topics such as Cryptography and Artificial Intelligence through games and other hands-on activities.
 The schedule varies somewhat from year to year, but you can see what participants did last summer by viewing the 2021 schedule.

 Artemis will also have a variety of guest speakers.
 They will include representatives from our industry sponsors, BU professors and researchers, and other prominent women in the sciences.